FAQs

 Who is the contact person at my organization responsible for our ROR ID?

 The ROR registry is maintained through a centralized, community-based curation process.
 Organizations are not responsible for maintaining their own records in ROR.
-Anyone can suggest a new ROR record or a change to a ROR record via the curation request form.
+Anyone can suggest a new ROR record or a change to a ROR record via the curation request form, and ROR’s curators will review the request to determine whether to approve it.

 How quickly can I get a new ROR ID?